-In 2022, the Company made additional deposits in the shares of Fekon, totaling to P11.5 million, in relation to the planned increase in authorized capital stock of the latter.
+In 2022, the Group made additional deposits in the share of Fekon, totaling P11.5 million in relation to the planned increase in authorized capital stock of the latter.
 There were no additional deposits made in 2023.

-As of December 31, 2023 and 2022, Fekon is still on the process of completing its documents on its application to increase its authorized capital stock with the Commission.
-Management believes that upon approval by the Commission, the Company will have significant influence with 44% ownership interest over Fekon.
-Accordingly, the deposits are recorded as Investment in an Associate in the statements of financial position.
+As of December 31, 2023, Fekon is still in the process of completing its documents on its application to increase its authorized capital stock with the Commission.
+Management believes that upon approval by the Commission, the Group will have significant influence with 44% ownership interest over Fekon.
+Accordingly, the deposits are recognized as Investment in an Associate in the consolidated statements of financial position.
+The total equity interest of the Group is at 44% as of December 31, 2023.

-The Company's investment is initially measured at cost and subsequently, upon approval of the application with the Commission, will be measured using the equity method.
+Initially, the Group's investment is measured at cost and subsequently, upon approval of the application with the Commission, will be measured using the equity method.

-The summarized financial information for Fekon is shown below.
+The summarized unaudited financial information for Fekon is shown below.

-2023 2022
+2023

-Current assets Non-current assets P 154,760,429 15,635,082 P 142,664,730 43,615,185
+Current assets Non-current assets P 154,760,429 15,635,082

-Total assets P 170,395,511 P 186,279,915
+Total assets P 170,395,511

-Current liabilities Non-current liabilities P 54,416,378 11,154,103 P 39,541,843 29,919,111
+Current liabilities Non-current liabilities P 54,416,378 11,154,103

-Total liabilities P 65,570,481 P 69,460,954
+Total liabilities P 65,570,481

-Revenues P 66,049,185 P 94,082,830
+Revenue P 66,049,185

-Net loss during the year P 29,585,227 P 71,531,196
+Net loss for the year (P 29,585,227)

-In 2023, due to the downturn in Fekon business prospects, the Company recognized an impairment loss relative to its investment amounting to P40.0 million which is presented as Impairment Loss on Investments in Associates under Operating Expenses section of the 2023 statement of income.
+In December 2023, due to the downturn in Fekon business prospects, the Group recognized an impairment loss relative to its investment amounting to P40.0 million which is presented as Impairment Loss on Investments in Associates under Operating Expenses.